mlflow/mlflow/docs/source/models.rst

 from the `conda.yaml` file, ensuring that the python UDF will execute with the exact package versions that were used during training.

-Some PyFunc models may accept inference configuration, which controls how the model is loaded and inference performed.
-You can learn which inference configuration the model supports by inspecting the model's flavor metadata:
+Some PyFunc models may accept model load configuration, which controls how the model is loaded and predictions computed.
+You can learn which configuration the model supports by inspecting the model's flavor metadata:

 .. code-block:: python

     model_info = mlflow.models.get_model_info(model_uri)
-    model_info.flavors[mlflow.pyfunc.FLAVOR_NAME][mlflow.pyfunc.INFERENCE_CONFIG]
+    model_info.flavors[mlflow.pyfunc.FLAVOR_NAME][mlflow.pyfunc.MODEL_CONFIG]

-Alternatively, you can load the PyFunc model and inspect the `inference_config` property:
+Alternatively, you can load the PyFunc model and inspect the `model_config` property:

 .. code-block:: python

     pyfunc_model = mlflow.pyfunc.load_model(model_uri)
-    pyfunc_model.inference_config
+    pyfunc_model.model_config

-Inference configuration can be changed at loading time by indicating `inference_config` parameter in the :py:func:`mlflow.pyfunc.load_model` method:
+Model configuration can be changed at loading time by indicating `model_config` parameter in the :py:func:`mlflow.pyfunc.load_model` method:

 .. code-block:: python

     pyfunc_model = mlflow.pyfunc.load_model(
-        model_uri, inference_config=dict(temperature=0.93)
+        model_uri, model_config=dict(temperature=0.93)
     )

-Indicating an invalid inference configuration for a model results in that configuration being ignored.
-A warning is displayed mentioning the ignored keys.
+Indicating an invalid model configuration for a model results in that configuration being ignored.
+A warning is displayed mentioning the ignored entries.
+Any key not included when saving the model is considered an invalid key.

 R Function (``crate``)
 ^^^^^^^^^^^^^^^^^^^^^^